Ramachandra Guha declines BCCI payment for stint with Committee of Administrators

 Historian and author Ramachandra Guha and banker Vikram Limaye have declined the remuneration of Rs 40 lakh and Rs 50.5 lakh respectively which was due to them for their time as part of the Committee of Administrators.
 The amount was cleared by Supreme Court on Tuesday.

-It is learnt that Guha sent an email to BCCI declining the payment.
+“I had indicated in the first meeting itself that I did not expect or want any payment,” Guha told PTI.

-Limaye, who took up a position as CEO of the National Stock Exchange after quitting the CoA, is also expected to convey his reservation on Thursday, The Indian Express reported on Wednesday.
+Limaye, who took up a position as CEO of the National Stock Exchange after quitting the CoA, is also expected to convey his reservation on Thursday.

-“We have received Guha’s email informing us that he won’t be taking any money from the board for his services as COA member,” a BCCI official was quoted as saying by The Indian Express.
+“I had mentioned this in the first CoA meeting itself that I won’t be taking any compensation for this.
+It is not my current position, I had articulated this...It is a personal thing.
+It has got nothing to do with anything else,” Limaye told PTI.

 Both Guha and Limaye were part of the original four-member CoA, apart from Vinod Rai and Diana Edulji, that was put in charge by the Supreme Court in January 2017.
 Guha quit four months after being appointed while Limaye left after six months.